muratk5n/thirdwave/en/2022/11/battery-electric.md

 ### Low Energy Density

 Batteries have low energy density.
+Plug Power CEO: "Power Density and

-Plug Power CEO: "Power Density and Range: fuel cell energy density is four times more than batteries, and a tank of hydrogen contains more than double the energy of a battery at the same weight"
+Range: fuel cell energy density is four times more than batteries, and a tank of hydrogen contains more than double the energy of a battery at the same weight"

-Low energy density means heavy-duty transport, or battery based airplanes are impossible to achive.
-The joke was if an airplane was using lion batteries it would be so heavy it would not be able to take off.
+Low energy density means heavy-duty transport, or battery based airplanes are out of the question for an battery-electric transition.
+The joke is if an airplane was using lion batteries, it would be so heavy it would not be able to take off.

 easyJet: "When we.. looked back a few years ago, we realised clearly that the climate emergency is coming our way and that we needed to